 - Wyndon Stadium: After completing the main game, return to the stadium and speak to the kind man with a Pokeball head to get another Wishing Piece.

-There are other, chancier methods to uncover Wishing Pieces.
-Along with fossils, Wishing Pieces can also be dug up by the Digging Duo in the Wild Area’s Bridge Field Zone by the nursery.
+There are other, chancier methods to uncover Wishing Pieces in Pokémon Sword and Shield.
+Along with fossils, Wishing Pieces can be dug up by the Digging Duo in the Wild Area’s Bridge Field Zone by the nursery.
 Make sure to specifically converse with the one on the left, closest to the nursery.

-You also also have a chance to find Wishing Pieces when interacting with Hikers and Fishers in the Wild Area.
-They’ll you a occasionally it can be a Wishing Piece.
-They can also be uncovered as items on the ground, which appear in-game as little ground sparkles.
-However, they have a low drop rate, so don’t count on this method.
+You also have a chance to find Wishing Pieces when interacting with Hikers and Fishers in the Wild Area in Pokémon Sword and Shield.
+They can even be uncovered as items on the ground, which appear in-game as little ground sparkles.
+However, Wishing Pieces have a low drop rate, so don’t count on this method.

 Once obtained, take your Wishing Piece to any Pokémon den that lacks a beam.
 Interact with the den by pressing A, and you’ll be prompted to throw in your Wishing Piece.
 You may have to interact with it twice if the den has a red aura upon your first approach.
 Once to interact with the aura, granting Watts immediately, and a second time to interact with the den itself.

 After submitting the Wishing Piece, the den will produce a red or purple beam, indicating that the den holds either a common or rare Pokémon, respectively.

 Pokémon Sword and Shield is available now for Nintendo Switch.